Pre-submission of your PhD thesis

 Based on the information you send in this e-mail, the Head of the Graduate School will prepare a statement regarding the PhD student´s compliance with the PhD requirements.

-Immediately after the check is completed the PhD School will send the thesis and attachments to the assessment committee by e-mail.
+The PhD School will send the thesis and attachments to the assessment committee by e-mail.

 Temporary defence date